Tilting the scales: weighing prior dependency and global tensions of CMB lensing: Methods

 \subsubsection{ACT lensing}

-Only the ACT DR6 lensing results have so far been published, with a corresponding \texttt{Cobaya} likelihood.
+ACT DR6 lensing results were published with a corresponding \cobaya{} likelihood.
 This likelihood has four variants: ACT-only or ACT+Planck, each using either the baseline or extended multipole range.
 We restrict this analysis to the baseline multipole range.
 There is also an option \texttt{lens\_only} which must be set to false when combining with any primary CMB measurement.